Skip to main content

 Most Postgres MCP servers expose query and list_tables, and little else.
 Agents end up guessing column names, enum values, and join paths, burning several failed attempts before landing on working SQL.

-pglens closes those gaps: it lets the agent check what values actually exist in a column, discover foreign-key relationships, preview sample data, and validate query plans — so it can look before it leaps.
+pglens closes those gaps.
+The agent can check what values actually exist in a column, discover foreign-key relationships, preview sample data, and validate a query plan before running it.

 column_values in particular: agents frequently write WHERE status = 'active' when the real value is 'Active' or 'enabled'. column_values returns the actual distinct values with counts, so the agent picks the right one instead of guessing.